 - Design of presets / defaults (e.g. printer default setting to "double-sided" printing)

-- Increase salience / eye appeal (e.g., organic products on supermarket shelves at eye or reach level, or red and green bike lanes in the city).
+- Increase in salience / conspicuousness (e.g. organic products on supermarket shelves at eye or reach height or red and green bicycle lanes in the city)

-- Self commitment / Confessions (e.g. Veganuary or contests on the beach, like "who collects the most trash in 5 minutes").
+- Self commitment / Confessions (e.g. Veganuary or competitions on the beach, such as "who collects the most garbage in 5 minutes")

-- Consequences of past behavior (e.g. estimation of energy consumption in the last year by the electricity provider )
+- Consequences of past behavior (e.g. assessment of energy consumption in the last year by the electricity provider)

-- Expected errors (e.g. explanatory board above trash containers so that the Waste separation performed correctly will)
+- Expected errors (e.g. explanatory board above waste containers so that the Waste separation carried out correctly will)

 - Memories (e.g. push message to cell phone if minimum step count of 10,000 steps per day has not yet been reached at 6 p.m.)

-Of course, there are countless other effective types of nudging.
-But here I wanted to name at least the most important ones.
+There are, of course, countless other effective types of nudging.
+But I wanted to mention at least the most important ones here.

 What other examples are there of nudging to promote sustainable behavior?

-Now you already have some Examples of classic nudging to more sustainability and environmental protection.
-Here I would like to expand the list a bit to give you a better sense of the possibilities for general, positive behavioral adjustment available to us:
+Now you already have some Examples of classic nudging for more sustainability and environmental protection.
+I would like to add to the list here to give you a better feel for the options available to us for general, positive behavioral adjustments: